tofumatt/Prey-Fetcher/README.markdown

 # Warning
 ## Highly Experimental Development Version
 This is an attempt at rewriting Prey Fetcher to use Sinatra and DataMapper.
 The nature of the site is quite small and Sinatra seems a better fit for it.
 This does not currently work.
 At all.

+## Stable Release
-The last stable release can be found in the [rails-stable branch](http://github.com/tofumatt/Prey-Fetcher/tree/rails-stable).
+The last stable release prior to this rewrite can be found in the [rails-stable branch](http://github.com/tofumatt/Prey-Fetcher/tree/rails-stable).

 # License
 This program is free software; it is distributed under the [GNU Affero General Public License, Version 3](http://www.gnu.org/licenses/agpl-3.0.html).